Active-set identification with complexity guarantees of an almost cyclic 2-coordinate descent method with Armijo line search: Introduction

 The scope of the present paper is establishing finite active-set identification of a \mbox{2-coordinate} descent method, proposed by the author in~\cite{cristofari:2019}, for smooth minimization problems with one linear equality constraint and simple bounds on the variables.
 The main contributions of this paper can be summarized in the following points: \begin{enumerate}[label=(\roman*), leftmargin=*] \item The problem we consider here is not separable, due to a coupling constraint, and the method under analysis does not require first-order information to choose the working set, while guaranteeing deterministic convergence properties.

 These features represent major differences with the analysis of other block coordinate descent methods for which active-set identification results have been proved~\cite{cristofari:2019total,desantis:2016,hsieh:2008,luo:1992,luo:1993,nutini:2017,she:2017,wright:2012}, since these methods either solve unconstrained problems where the objective function is the sum of a smooth term and a convex separable term (the latter might be an indicator function that enforces bound constraints), or allow for a non-separable structure but require full gradient evaluations to choose the working set, or have convergence results in expectation.
-In particular, active-set indentification results are given in~\cite{she:2017} for variants of the sequential minimal optimization algorithm applied to the Support Vector Machine problem, where the authors consider a random selection of the working-set, that therefore does not require first-order information, but leads to convergence results in expectation. \item Besides stating finite active-set identification results in a general non-convex setting, complexity results are also given under strong convexity of the objective function, allowing us to bound the maximum number of iterations needed to identify the active set. \end{enumerate}
+In particular, active-set identification results are given in~\cite{she:2017} for variants of the sequential minimal optimization algorithm applied to the Support Vector Machine problem, where the authors consider a random selection of the working-set, which therefore does not require first-order information, but leads to convergence results in expectation. \item Besides stating finite active-set identification results in a general non-convex setting, complexity results are also given under convexity of the objective function and a quadratic growth condition (satisfied by any strongly convex function), allowing us to bound the maximum number of iterations needed to identify the active set. \end{enumerate}

 Let us also remark that here we consider a simple Armijo line search for computing the stepsize along any search direction, thus not requiring exact minimizations, or the knowledge of the Lipschitz constant of the gradient, or other additional information.
 This makes our analysis of particular interest for realistic application to large-scale optimization problems.